tsahara/r7rs/content/overview.md

 sublanguage of the language used for data.
 An important consequence of this simple, uniform representation is that Scheme programs and data can easily be treated uniformly by other Scheme programs.
-For example, the {\cf eval} procedure evaluates a Scheme program expressed as data.
+For example, the ``eval`` procedure evaluates a Scheme program expressed as data.

-The {\cf read} procedure performs syntactic as well as lexical decomposition of the data it reads.
-The {\cf read} procedure parses its input as data (section~\ref{datumsyntax}), not as program.
+The ``read`` procedure performs syntactic as well as lexical decomposition of the data it reads.
+The ``read`` procedure parses its input as data (section~\ref{datumsyntax}), not as program.

 The formal syntax of Scheme is described in section~\ref{BNF}.